 “Would you sign my copy of the book for me?” she asked.

-Once or twice Dave asked me to cover day-time shifts when Jeff or someone else couldn’t make it.
-Then Dave would go up to the Hotel at night to work on the transmitter or do some kind of other tech thing.
+Once or twice Dave Passell asked me to cover day-time shifts when Jeff or someone else couldn’t make it.
+Then Dave would go up to the Hotel at night to work on the transmitter or do some other kind of tech thing.

 Eventually, if fact, I would be on the air on WBAI, a few years after owner Louis Schweitzer donated it to Pacifica Radio.
 Les and Sid?
 Gone, of course.
 The old ownership/format change thing.